tonuimartin/FurryFriends/README.md

 # FurryFriends

 FurryFriends is a web application that connects pet lovers with adoptable pets in need of a loving home.
-Users can browse and search for available pets, view pet details, and contact the pet owners or adoption agencies for further information.
-The application aims to facilitate the pet adoption process and promote responsible pet ownership.
+Users can browse and search for available pets, view pet details, and contact pet owners or adoption agencies for further information.
+The application aims to facilitate pet adoption and promote responsible pet ownership.

 ## Features